-(b) the places which alone shall be land customs stations for the clearance of goods imported or to be exported by land or inland water or class of such goods;

-(c) the routes by which alone goods or any class of goods specified in the notification may pass by land or inland water into or out of India, or to or from any land customs station from or to any land frontier;

-(d) the ports which alone shall be coastal ports for the carrying on of trade in coastal goods or any class of such goods with all or any specified ports in India.

-(e) the post offices which alone shall be foreign post offices for the clearance of imported goods or export goods or any class of such goods;

-(f) the places which alone shall be international courier terminals for the clearance of imported goods or export goods or any class of such goods.
-Every notification issued under this section and in force immediately before the commencement of the Finance provisions of this section as amended by section 105 of the Finance Act, 2003 and shall continue to have the same force.
+- (b) the places which alone shall be land customs stations for the clearance of goods imported or to be exported by land or inland water or class of such goods; - (c) the routes by which alone goods or any class of goods specified in the notification may pass by land or inland water into or out of India, or to or from any land customs station from or to any land frontier; - (d) the ports which alone shall be coastal ports for the carrying on of trade in coastal goods or any class of such goods with all or any specified ports in India. - (e) the post offices which alone shall be foreign post offices for the clearance of imported goods or export goods or any class of such goods; - (f) the places which alone shall be international courier terminals for the clearance of imported goods or export goods or any class of such goods.
+Every notification issued under this section and in force immediately before the commencement of the Finance Act, 2003 shall, on such commencement, be deemed to have been issued under the provisions of this section as amended by section 105 of the Finance Act, 2003 and shall continue to have the same force.

-Act, 2003 shall, on such commencement, be deemed to have been issued under the postponement.
-The basis of levy of tax is specified in Section 12, charging section of the